keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-the-delian-mode.md

 - The Lissajous polynomials, oscilloscopes, sounds, and the ABC logo (rage?).
 - Ruby Payne-Scott
 - Air-raid sirens, literally growing up in the Blitz
-- Turning the sound of facism into the post-war reconstruction civic society
+- Turning the sound of fascism into the post-war reconstruction civic society
 - Now it feels quaint because the civic project was lost with Thatcherism, neolibrealism and New Labour
 - Hauntology, lost futures
 - Thatcher "There is no alternative"